dachcom-digital/pimcore-toolbox/UPGRADE.md

 - `StoreProviderInterface::getValues():array` needs to return an array (return type declaration added)
 - `ContextResolverInterface::getCurrentContextIdentifier():?string` needs to return null|string (return type declaration added)

 ### New Features
 - ⚠️ [Editable Permissions](https://github.com/dachcom-digital/pimcore-toolbox/issues/161) have been added.
 Non-Admin Users will **NOT** be able to add editables until you enabled specific permissions for them!
+- Google Maps Improved:
+  - Only call API if address has changed
+  - Better Error Reporting: Display some notes (only in editmode), if something went wrong during API call

 ***